Learning Ukulele with Curt

 The ultimate goal for any musician when playing a musical instrument is to "Play by Ear".
 It’s true whether you’re singing, banging a drum, strumming a guitar, or our favorite instrument, the ukulele.
 If your fingers can already interpret and follow what your inner ear commands, you’ve obtained your goal and are "Playing by Ear."

-However, the fact is that it's actually very uncommon for individuals to be able to Play by Ear
+However, the fact is that it's actually very uncommon for individuals to be able to play by ear with no apparent effort.

 If you are like most people new or relatively new to learning to play an instrument, you need a plan to train your fingers to follow your ear melodically, harmonically, and rhythmically.
-This comes from an understanding of the music principles that drive music and lead the ear to direct the fingers so that then, and only then, can you start on the road to Playing by Ear.
+This comes from an understanding of the music principles that drive music and lead the ear to direct the fingers so that then, and only then, can you start on the road to playing by ear.

 Sign-IN — it's FREE — to view, un-blur any additional content for this lesson.